Canon 50mm f/1.4 USM

 good color.
 AF is driven by a micro ultra sonic motor giving fast and silent focusing.
 Manual focus can override the motor at any time.

-Overall build quality is decent but not excellent.
+Overall build quality is decent.
+The lens certainly has a lot of plastic in it but the lens mount is metal and the lens feels solid.
 This is a lightweight compact lens with good optical performance once it is stopped down one or two stops.
 It performs well even up against more expensive modern lenses

 Focal Length: 50mm